nikhita/nikhita.github.io/_posts/2016-08-19-seo-jekyll.md

 This article might not include _all_ the ways you can make your website come to the first page of Google but it's definitely a good start.
 Remember that the thumb rule is to write good content! :)

 You can find the source code for this website [here](https://github.com/nikhita/nikhita.github.io).

-If you have any queries or any constructive criticism to offer, leave it out in the comments or mail me at nikitaraghunath@gmail.com.